 The Leica X1 is a fixed lens compact camera that was officially introduced in September 2009 and is equipped with an APS-C sensor.
 It offers a resolution of 12.2 megapixel.

 Is the Leica X1 a good camera?
-The X1 has a Camera Elo of 1321.
+The X1 has a Camera Elo of 1204.
 This rating puts the X1 below average of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the X1 also ranks below average. – Well, the Leica X1 is more than 10 years old, and there have been many other good digital cameras released since 2009.
+In terms of its sensor size category (APS cameras), the X1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica X1 is more than 14 years old, and there have been many other good digital cameras released since 2009.

 |Fixed lens compact camera|

 |260 shots per battery charge|

 |124 x 60 x 32 mm, 306 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 An illustration of the physical dimensions of the Leica X1 vis-à-vis a credit card is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.